-Prior to making any sensor connections, the sensor wire and the cleaner air tube must be run up inside the mounting pipe as shown in the previous section, Figure 6 & Figure 7.
-The sensor cable is connected to the Q46 terminal strip on the front lid of the assembly as shown in Figure 10.
-The sensor wire color code is marked on the inside label.
-Route sensor cable away from AC power lines, adjustable frequency drives, motors, or other noisy electrical signal lines.
+The sensor cable can be quickly connected to the Q46 terminal strip by matching the wire colors on the cable to the color designations on the label in the monitor.
+A junction box is also available to provide a break point for long sensor cable runs.
+Route signal cable away from AC power lines, adjustable frequency drives, motors, or other noisy electrical signal lines.
 Do not run sensor or signal cables in conduit that contains AC power lines or motor leads.